Robust dimension free isoperimetry in Gaussian space: Approximation for large

-We will bound the two terms on the right hand side in two different lemmas.
+We will bound the two terms on the right-hand side in two different lemmas.
 But first, we quote a result on the moments of a order-2 Gaussian chaos.
-To obtain Theorem~\ref{thm:chaos} from the result stated in~\cite{hw71}, simply note that the operator norm is bounded by the Frobenius norm.
+To obtain Theorem \ref{thmchaos} from the result stated in \cite{hw71}, simply note that the operator norm is bounded by the Frobenius norm.